Licensing

 Philosophy #

-Cosync Inc, headquartered in Cary, North Carolina, wholeheartedly embraces the values of the open-source community.
-The company’s approach to monetization revolves around tailoring software enhancements to its open engines, providing software support, and offering subscriptions to the Cosync Portal.
-The Cosync Portal acts as a web-based user interface tool for effectively managing Cosync JWT hosts and Cosync Storage instances.
+CoSync Inc, headquartered in Cary, North Carolina, wholeheartedly embraces the values of the open-source community.
+The company’s approach to monetization revolves around tailoring software enhancements to its open engines, providing software support, and offering subscriptions to the CoSync Portal.
+The CoSync Portal acts as a web-based user interface tool for effectively managing CoSync Auth hosts and CoSync AssetLink instances.

 • Reducing adoption risks for developers.